joshuamkite/terraform-aws-ssh-bastion-service/README.md

 # Quick start

-Ivan Mesic has kindly contributed an example use of this module creating a VPC and a bastion instance within it - see `/examples`
+Ivan Mesic has kindly contributed an example use of this module creating a VPC and a bastion instance within it - see `/examples/full-with-public-ip`

+`examples/custom-outbound-security-group` is for more specialist use cases demonstrating how to run the service on a different port with an external supplied security group for external ingress and egress.
+This would not be necessary for most users.

 # Custom sections: